 Contractors who choose to work unsafely are at risk of seriously injuring themselves and their workers.
 Health and safety inspectors will stop any work at height until they are satisfied that it can be achieved safely.
 This may impact on work on your building, so make sure the contractor is doing the right thing at the beginning.

 For further information about working safely at height and the Labour Group’s enforcement approach for preventing falls from height: www.dol.govt.nz/prevent-falls/ or call 0800 20 90 20.

 If you observe unsafe work practices on your building, call the Labour Group on 0800 20 90 20.

 - ROOFLINK - latest issue out now

-- A new Health and Safety at Work Bill will be entered into the House by December 2014.
-When passed it will become a new Act and will replace the Health & Safety in Employment Act 1992.
+- The new Health and Safety at Work Bill was introduced into Parliament in March 2014 and is expected to be passed into law later this year with the Health & Safety at Work Act coming into force from 1st April 2015.
 The Bill proposes to adapt the Australian Model Law which provides for a range of compliance and regulatory tools and introduce a hierachy of offences and corresponding penalties.
-This will result in a tiered penalty regime and an increase in maximum penalties including up to five years imprisonment for the most serious offences.
+This will result in a tiered penalty regime and an increase in maximum penalties including up to five years imprisonment for the most serious offences..